Arena-Rosnav: Towards Deployment of Deep-Reinforcement-Learning-Based Obstacle Avoidance into Conventional Autonomous Navigation Systems: Results and Evaluation

 \subsubsection{Efficiency}

-In terms of efficiency, model-based approaches are slightly more efficient, taking less time and shorter trajectories compared to the model-based approaches.
-As stated in Table \ref{quanttable}, TEB and MPC require an average of 188.43 and 153.49 s respectively with an average path length of 30.11 and 28.44 meters respectively, whereas CADRL and our ARENA planner require 170.5 and 158.57 s while the average path length is 33.38 and 30.99 meters respectively.
+In terms of efficiency, MPC is the most efficient planner, taking less time and shorter trajectories compared to the other approaches.
+As stated in Table \ref{quanttable}, MPC require an average of 153.49 s with an average path length 28.44 meters, whereas CADRL and our ARENA planner require 170.5 and 158.57 s while the average path length is 33.38 and 30.99 meters respectively.
 However, similar to the success and collision rates, a decline in efficiency for all model-based planners can be noticed for scenarios with increased obstacle numbers and velocities.
 Our ARENA planner, outperforms all planners in terms of efficiency in scenarios with 10 and 20 obstacles and a $v_{os}$ of 0.2 and 0.3 m/s.